What is a Business Term Loan?

 Even when you’re already established in your industry, business loans and other financing options can often come in handy.
 Some of the most popular funding products include business term loans, which offer a lump sum of capital paid back over a specified schedule.

-How do small business loans work?
-Business term loans are loans that provide a one time lump sum funding with a fixed duration of repayment.
+But what exactly is a business term loan?
+Business term loans are loans that provide a one-time lump sum funding with a fixed duration of repayment.
 Duration will vary; Some are shorter-term loans, while others are longer-term loans.
 You even have the option to explore medium-term loans with an intermediate repayment schedule.
-Interest rates, terms and maximum loan amount will vary and depend on credit worthiness.
+Interest rates, terms, and the maximum loan amount will vary and depend on creditworthiness.
 Lenders typically offer fixed payments.

 The loan term or repayment schedule for a business term loan is typically monthly payments, but can also be bi-monthly, weekly, or sometimes daily.
 An automatic clearing house or ACH deducts the payment from your business bank account based on a set schedule.

 You can find term loans from many online lenders, including traditional banks and credit unions, the Small Business Administration, or online Fintech lenders through the marketplace at AdvancePoint Capital.
-Advancepoint Capitals marketplace has many lending partners with a variety of business funding products such as business line of credit, equipment leases and loans, and business cash advances to name a few.
-Advancepoint's lending partners and product diversity is far superior to banks or traditional lenders.
+Advancepoint Capitals marketplace has many lending partners with a variety of business funding products such as business lines of credit, equipment leases and loans, and business cash advances to name a few.
+Whether you need a short-term business loan, medium-term business loan, or long-term business loan, we've got you covered.
+Our lending partners and product diversity is far superior to banks or traditional lenders.

 Get Started Today

 AdvancePoint Capital makes the loan application process a simple, straightforward experience.